Last Updated on January 6, 2023 by Audrey Scott

-Consider bringing Gatorade powder packets or similar electrolyte sports drink mix with you to help you replenish some of the minerals that you’ll sweat out each day.
+Consider bringing electrolyte sports drink tablets or packets with you to help you replenish some of the minerals that you’ll sweat out each day.
 And let’s face it, sometimes drinking liters of water gets boring and you want some flavor.

-You really don’t need much in this department.
-Don’t worry about packing clean clothes for each day, as you will be sweating buckets within minutes every morning of getting out on the trail.
-Here’s what we suggest:
+You really don’t need much in the clothing department.
+Don’t worry about packing clean clothes for each day.
+You will be sweating buckets within minutes every morning of getting out on the trail.

-- Hiking shoes: We wore low-rise hiking shoes and were fine.
+- Hiking shoes: We wore low-rise hiking shoes (his and hers) and these worked great for us.
 Other people wore light trainers, however some mid-ankle support is useful because of the pitch of the terrain.

 - 1 set of evening clothes for post-shower and sleep: T-shirt, long pants (or pajama bottoms), socks.
 To ensure these remain dry, pack them in a plastic bag or other impermeable container inside your backpack.